 The Renaissance in Florence:

-Welcoming reception at the hotel beginning at 6:30 pm., followed by an introduction to the program.
+Welcoming reception at the hotel beginning at 6:00 pm., followed by an introduction to the program.

 This morning we begin with a walking tour of Dante's Florence, following the circuit of the walls of the medieval town.

 In the afternoon, we visit one of the two major museums associated with the Medici Grand Dukes of Florence, the Uffizi Gallery, where we will see the chronological display of the great masters of the Tuscan and, specifically, the Florentine Renaissance.

 Today our program begins with a visit to the Cathedral complex, including the Baptistry, Giotto’ Campanile, and the Museum of the Opera del Duomo, where we shall find, among many riches, Donatello's sublime Mary Magdalene and Michelangelo's Florentine Pieta.

 In the afternoon, we take a short excursion to one of the most scenic spots to view the city, the Church of San Miniato, the oldest and, many would say, the most striking of the city's great churches.

 Tuesday, October 3

 This morning, we visit the civic center of Florence, the Piazza Signoria, and the Palazzo Vecchio, the town hall and seat of the city's government for more than 800 years.